keorn/parity-spec/README.md

 to Parity one, which should enable the two to connect to each other.

 ## Usage
-Rust compiler is needed, you can get one [here](https://www.rustup.rs/).
+Rust nightly compiler is needed, you can get one via [rustup](https://www.rustup.rs/).
 ```
 git clone https://github.com/keorn/parity-spec.git
 cd parity-spec
+rustup default nightly
 cargo run -- geth-spec.json
 ```